Chatsworth, Ontario Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Chatsworth, Ontario students.

 Chatsworth District and Curriculum

-SchoolTutoring Academy’s tutoring programs for Chatsworth students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Chatsworth students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Chatsworth District Curriculum Used in Our In-Home Tutoring Programs

 The Ontario Curriculum was designed to impact student learning on a whole-scale level so that students gain both foundational skills and also higher-order conceptual understandings.
 The Math curriculum is organized so that elementary age students are provided with fundamentals in areas of numerical operations, measurement and spatial reasoning, and ways of understanding quantitative data.
 At the secondary level, student learning begins with a broader foundation in algebraic operations, geometric thinking, and means of data analysis.